-Approaches are the means used to strengthen the role of evidence in policymaking.
-The extent to which reviews focused on the means (strategies, efforts, and activities) used to strengthen the role of evidence in policymaking varied.
-Approaches could be categorised according to: effort (passive or active), direction (push or pull), and linkage (linear or bi/multi-directional) (Almeida & Báscolo 2006).
-The reviews suggested there is unlikely to be a singular best approach (Greenhalgh et al. 2004) due to context, with a combination likely to be best (Gold 2009).
-However, there was broad consensus that unidirectional communication was less likely to be successful, possibly due to the importance of interaction and dialogue between stakeholders (Almeida & Báscolo 2006; Contandriopoulos et al. 2010; Mitchell et al. 2010; Ward et al. 2009; Wilson et al. 2010).
-The limitations of what can be influenced by researchers was also noted (Gold 2009).
+Approaches are the means used to strengthen the role of evidence in policy-making.
+The extent to which reviews focused on the means ('strategies', 'efforts' and 'activities') used to strengthen the role of evidence in policy-making varied.
+Approaches could be categorized according to 'effort (passive or active), direction (push or pull)and linkage (linear or bi/multidirectional) (Almeida and Báscolo, 2006).
+The reviews suggested that there is unlikely to be a singular best approach (Greenhalgh et al., 2004) due to context, with a

-Tailoring approaches, including communication, to the intended audience was deemed critical (Almeida & Báscolo 2006; Greenhalgh et al. 2004; Mitton et al. 2007; Wilson et al. 2010).
-In LMICs, insufficient skill for communicating research has been documented, especially to non-specialist audiences (Murunga et al. 2020).
-This may be compounded in relation to mental health research because of cultural differences in the understanding of distress and disorder (Mackenzie 2014).
+Tailoring approaches, including communication, to the intended audience was deemed critical (Greenhalgh et al., 2004; Almeida and Báscolo, 2006; Mitton et al., 2007; Wilson et al., 2010).
+In LMICs, insufficient skill for communicating research has been documented, especially to non-specialist audiences (Murunga et al., 2020).
+This may be compounded in relation to mental health research because of cultural differences in the understanding of distress and disorder (Mackenzie, 2014).

-Also important is the person delivering the message (Mitton et al. 2007), and therefore the relationships and trust between and within stakeholder groups (Contandriopoulos et al. 2010; Mitton et al. 2007; Wilson et al. 2010). to create receptivity to the evidence and genuine relationships facilitate evidence generation, sharing, discussion, and use.
-Given the sensitive nature of mental health, trust between stakeholders is likely to be particularly important, especially when engaging marginalised communities who might be wary of researchers, medical professionals, and policymakers.
+Also important is the person delivering the message (Mitton et al., 2007), and therefore, the relationships and trust between and within stakeholder groups (Mitton et al., 2007; Contandriopoulos et al., 2010; Wilson et al., 2010) to create receptivity to the evidence and genuine relationships facilitate evidence generation, sharing, discussion and use.
+Reflecting the prominence of insights related to the behavioural sciences, their application to the policy-making process itself has received attention (Hallsworth et al., 2018), recognizing that policy actors are prone to bias due to their human nature.
+However, incorporating these insights into approaches requires consideration of the context (Hallsworth et al., 2018).
+Given the sensitive nature of mental health, trust between stakeholders is likely to be particularly important, especially when engaging marginalized communities who might be wary of researchers, medical professionals and policymakers.

-Meta-framework for the role of evidence in agenda-setting for mental health policymaking in LMICs
+Meta-framework for the role of evidence in agenda-setting for mental health policy-making in LMICs

-As described in the Introduction, an objective of our review was to propose a metaframework for the role of evidence in agenda-setting for mental health policymaking in LMICs.
+As described in the Introduction section, an objective of our review was to propose a meta-framework for the role of evidence in agenda-setting for mental health policy-making in LMICs.
 The main purpose of this framework is to draw upon the existing knowledge and advance understanding of evidence-informed mental health policy agenda-setting, through highlighting two somewhat neglected aspects: the importance of the context and a distinction between processes and approaches of evidence use.

 The use of evidence is multifactorial, and the availability of evidence is not sufficient to ensure its use in agenda-setting.
-Our framework (Figure 4), therefore differentiates five key inter-related concepts: evidence, actors, process, context, and approach which altogether determine the role of evidence in mental health agenda-setting.
-The latter concept being key for strengthening and not just understanding the use of evidence.
+Our framework (Figure 4) therefore differentiates five key inter-related concepts: evidence, actors, process, context and approach, which altogether determine the role of evidence in mental health agenda-setting, with the latter concept being key for 'strengthening' and not just understanding the use of evidence.

 Given the focus of this study on the role of evidence, 'use of evidence for mental health agenda-setting' is naturally at the centre of our framework.
-The use of evidence is further distilled in our framework: the (1) nature of evidence on the topic and time for which use it is most suited (for different purposes, audiences, and at different times); how the evidence is (2) perceived and whether it is deemed to constitute robust and useful evidence by stakeholders; and the level of (3) demand for such evidence by stakeholders and the ease with which it can be supplied.
+The use of evidence is further distilled in our framework: the (1) 'nature' of evidence on the topic and time for which use it is most suited (for different purposes and audiences and at different times); how the evidence is (2) 'perceived' and whether it is deemed to constitute robust and useful evidence by stakeholders and the level of (3) 'demand' for such evidence by stakeholders and the ease with which it can be 'supplied'.

 Alongside evidence, the four other key concepts in the framework (actors, process, context and approach) represent barriers and facilitators arising from the environment in which evidence is to be used.
-Actors, process, and approach form a triangle linked to the factors relating to evidence (perception, supply and demand, and use).
+'Actors', 'process' and 'approach' form a triangle linked to the factors relating to evidence (perception, supply and demand, and use).